Investment App Taxes – Robinhood, Acorns & More

 Active investors have complicated tax situations.
 That’s because they must properly report all their investment activity and gains and losses on their tax returns.
 And with a new crop of investing apps like Robinhood, Acorns, Wealthfront, and Stash, some online investors are left confused on how to report earnings to the IRS.

 The IRS knows all about these transactions, too.
-For 2015, the IRS received more than 1.4 billion pieces of information about stock and investments sales – namely, Form 1099-B, Proceeds From Broker and Barter Exchange Transactions.
+The IRS receives billions of pieces of information about stock and investments sales – namely, Form 1099-B, Proceeds From Broker and Barter Exchange Transactions.
 The IRS matches these information statements against tax returns to make sure all the income is on the returns.

 (Did you know… Form 1099-B makes up more than half of the tax statements the IRS receives each year.)

-For April 18 filers, the IRS starts matching the returns against information statements the summer after they file.
+As long as you file by the last day of taxes in 2021, the IRS starts matching your return in the summer.
 For extended filers (Oct.
-18), the IRS starts matching the returns in the winter.
+15), the IRS starts matching the returns in the winter.

 When people leave income off their return, they can expect the IRS to notice